 - Her mind wanders too much in class because she has trouble staying focused and paying attention, and it is sometimes difficult for her to complete all of the required work in class.
 She has gotten better over time by being more independent and motivated.

 - Easily distracted by meaningless things on the internet, likes to watch YouTube videos that are unrelated to what she is doing.
-However, she has learnt to limit consumption and use the knowledge from her hobbies to make progress.
+However, she has learnt to limit consumption and use the knowledge from her hobbies to make progress at school.